Xe/site/blog/social-quandry-devops-2022-03-17.markdown

 how we end up with an inadequate mess that can make the problem a lot worse than it was before.
-You've almost certainly been able to see this in action with social media (under the belief that allowing people to connect is so morally correct that it will bring in a new age of humanity), but the example I want to focus on is the Devops philosophy.
+You've almost certainly been able to see this in action with social media (under the belief that allowing people to connect is so morally correct that it will bring in a new age of humanity that will be objectively good for everyone).
+The example I want to focus on today is the Devops philosophy.
 Devops is a technical solution (creating a new department) that helps work around social problems in workplaces (fundamental differences in priorities and end goals), and in the process it doesn't solve either very well.

 There are a lot of skillset paths that you can end up with in tech, but the two biggest ones are development (making the computer do new things) and systems